stefan-jo/stefan-jo.github.io/_posts/2020-10-12-first_post.md

 I will divide this blog post into three sections:
 1. The state of Applied NLP in 2020
-2. The importance of data annotation
+2. On the importance of data annotation
 3. My personal highlights

 ## 1. The state of Applied NLP in 2020